oscbyspro/AwesomeNumbersKit/Sources/ANKFullWidthKit/Documentation.docc/Documentation.md

 ## Overview

-This module provides a generic model for working with fixed-width integers larger than 64 bits: ``ANKFullWidth``.
-Its bit width is the sum of the bit width of its ``ANKFullWidth/High-swift.typealias`` and ``ANKFullWidth/Low-swift.typealias`` parts.
-In this fashion, you  may construct any size that is a multiple of 64 bits (or 32 bits on 32-bit platforms):
+``ANKFullWidth`` is a generic model for working with fixed-width integers larger than 64 bits.
+Its bit width is the combined bit width of its ``ANKFullWidth/High-swift.typealias`` and ``ANKFullWidth/Low-swift.typealias`` parts.
+In this way, you may construct any integer size that is a multiple of `UInt.bitWidth`.

 ```swift
 typealias  Int256 = FullWidth< Int128, UInt128>